-Intangible assets are comprised of patents, trademarks, software development costs and the intangible assets acquired in the MVE, CRYOPDP and Cryogene acquisitions which include a non-compete agreement, technology, customer relationships, trade name/trademark, agent network, order backlog, developed technology and land use rights.
+Intangible assets are comprised of patents, trademarks, software development costs and the intangible assets acquired primarily in the MVE, CRYOPDP and Cryogene acquisitions which include a non-compete agreement, technology, customer relationships, trade name/trademark, agent network, order backlog, developed technology and land use rights.
+These intangible assets are amortized using the straight-line method over the estimated useful lives (see Note 8).
+The Company uses the following valuation methodologies to value the significant intangible assets acquired: income approach for customer relationships, replacement cost for agent network and software, and relief from royalty for trade name/trademarks and developed technology.
 The Company capitalizes costs of obtaining patents and trademarks, which are amortized, using the straight-line method over their estimated useful life of five years once the patent or trademark has been issued.
-The non-compete agreement, technology, customer relationships, trade name/trademark, agent network, order backlog, developed technology and land use rights, acquired in the MVE, CRYOPDP and Cryogene acquisitions are amortized using the straight-line method over the estimated useful lives (see Note 8).
-The Company uses the following valuation methodologies to value the significant intangible assets acquired: income approach for customer relationships, replacement cost for agent network and software, and relief from royalty for trade name/trademarks and developed technology.

 The Company evaluates the recoverability of identifiable intangible assets whenever events or changes in circumstances indicate that an intangible asset's carrying amount may not be recoverable.
 Such circumstances could include, but are not limited to: (1) a significant decrease in the market value of an asset, (2) a significant adverse change in the extent or manner in which an asset is used, or (3) an accumulation of costs significantly in excess of the amount originally expected for the acquisition of an asset.
 The Company measures the carrying amount of the asset against the estimated undiscounted future cash flows associated with it.
 Should the sum of the expected future net cash flows be less than the carrying value of the asset being evaluated, an impairment loss would be recognized.
 The impairment loss would be calculated as the amount by which the carrying value of the asset exceeds its fair value.
 The estimate of fair value is based on various valuation techniques, including the discounted value of estimated future cash flows.
 The evaluation of asset impairment requires the Company to make assumptions about future cash flows over the life of the asset being evaluated.
 These assumptions require significant judgment and actual results may differ from assumed and estimated amounts.
-There was no impairment of intangible assets during the three months ended March 31, 2021.
+There was no impairment of intangible assets during the six months ended June 30, 2021.